sulu/sulu-docs/bundles/search.rst

 the `#webspace#` placeholder, which will be automatically replaced with the key of the current webspace.

-An example for this would be the index for the pages:

 .. code-block:: yaml

     # config/packages/sulu_search.yaml